Relrin/k6-reports-tool/README.md

 This CLI executable was implemented for covering developer needs in saving K6 load test results after the execution.
 The current implementation relies on the fact that  we store all generated data in the InfluxDB local or remote node.
 However, as developer as it would be great to export such information for tracking history between test runs and do analytics based on that.

-Currently K6 provides some exports in the [PDF format](https://k6.io/docs/cloud/analyzing-results/result-export/), however such functionality expect from a developer or a company to handle a quite [expensive subscription](https://k6.io/pricing/) what can be an issue for small teams.
+Currently K6 provides some exports in the [PDF format](https://k6.io/docs/cloud/analyzing-results/result-export/), however such functionality expects from a developer or a company to own a quite [expensive subscription](https://k6.io/pricing/) what can be an issue for small teams.

 - [Quick start](#quick-start)
 - [Development](#development)